TUDelftNAS/Delftvisor/design/design.md

 If the in-port=controller and there is an output action to the table surround the output to table action with a push-tag, set-field and pop-tag actions.
 This is necessary so the Hypervisor reserved table can figure out what slice this packet belongs to.

-Sent the packet to the switch.
+Send the packet to the switch.

 Remove the buffer-id rewrite from the virtual switch.